 Energy Savings in Real Numbers

 According to Rheem's estimates (consistent with ENERGY STAR data), switching from a standard electric resistance water heater to the XE50T12ES55U1 can save a household of four approximately $550 per year in energy costs at average U.S. electricity rates.
-Over the unit's 12+ year life expectancy, that translates to more than $6,000 in cumulative savings — easily offsetting the premium price over a budget electric model.
+Over the unit's 12+ year life expectancy, that translates to roughly $6,600 in cumulative savings — easily offsetting the premium price over a budget electric model.
 In warmer climates where the heat pump can operate year-round without penalty, savings skew even higher.

 UEF Rating